The Empowering Potential of Live Streaming for Education

 What’s even more exciting is that this powerful technology allows a much wider audience to participate.
-You might not always have a full-strength class when you planned the most crucial science experiment or the trickiest math technique.
-With live streaming, the educators can connect with the entire course of students beyond physical attendance.
+You might not always have a full-strength class when you are planning the most crucial science experiment or the trickiest math technique.
+With live streaming, educators can connect with the entire course of students beyond physical attendance.
 Moreover, they can bring events from around the world into their classroom and create an in-the-moment learning experience for their students.

 🧑🏫 Changing Teaching Methodology

 Traditional learning was primarily confined to physical classrooms and whiteboards, boring theoretical lectures followed by revision worksheets and formal assessments.
 Fast forward to 2020; teaching methodologies have radically changed owing to live streaming using educational presentations.
 Students are now able to watch the experts of the field solve problems in real time.
 They can visualize the entire scenario while interacting with the demonstrator in real time.
 All in all, it makes the overall environment conducive for learning.